 - Evaluate how well AI Safety movement building is achieving key outcomes such as increasing the number and quality of contributors, improving contributions, or helping coordination of work

-- Support or lead work to improve shared understanding of the AI Safety challenges, so that these challenges can be prioritised, and real progress can be made and recognised
+- Support or lead work to improve shared understanding of the main challenges in AI Safety, to improve prioritisation, and speed of progress

 - Consider a fractional movement building approach where everyone doing direct work has some of their time allocated to growing the community.

 Why did I write this series of posts?

 There is uncertainty about what AI Safety Movement Building is, and how to do it helpfully

 AI Safety is a pre-paradigmatic area of research and practice which recently emerged to address an impending, exceptionally pressing, societal problem.
 This has several implications:

 - The emergent community is relatively lacking in established traditions, norms, maturity and scientific consensus.